prokosna/lainbow/README.md

 ## Model Preparation

-**Before running the application, you need to download the required deep learning models (MERT and CLAP).**
+**Before running the application, you need to download the required deep learning models.**

 1.  **Install Dependencies**:
     First, ensure you have the necessary Python packages installed: